CodeYourFuture/curriculum/common-content/en/module/js3/diagnose/index.md

 ### 🪜🧭 Propose a strategy

-Given some problem, you’ll have to think about a strategy for solving the given problem.
+Given a problem, you’ll have to think about a strategy for solving it.
 This doesn’t involve coding but stepping back to think about how you could solve the problem.
-You might want to talk aloud, draw a flow diagram or write out the steps you’d take to solve the given problem
+You might want to talk aloud, draw a flow diagram or write out the steps you’d take in your solution.

 For the specific task, check with the facilitator on Saturday.